definelicht/hlslib/README.md

 _Do you use hlslib?
-Please [cite us](https://arxiv.org/pdf/1910.04436.pdf), and let us know so we can feature your project in the list of examples._
+Please consider [citing us](https://arxiv.org/abs/1910.04436), and let us know so we can feature your project in the list of examples._

 ## Quick introduction